 White Bamboo Shoot Pagoda

-If you're in the area late October or early November, check the precise dates of the Tan Ta Festival.
-At this time, White Bamboo Shoot Pagoda is host to hundreds of locals whose celebrations include dancing, rocket launchings, paper balloons and so on.
+If you’re in the area in late October or early November, check the precise dates of the Tan Ta Festival.
+At this time, White Bamboo Shoot Pagoda is host to hundreds of locals whose celebrations include dancing, rockets and fireworks, paper balloons and so on.

 The pagoda is easy to get to: just walk back along the main road towards Jǐnghóng for 2km until you reach a small village with a temple on your left.
-From here there's a path up the hill; it's about a 20-minute walk.
-There's often no one around to collect the entry fee.
-A moto-rickshaw from Dàměnglóng is Y10.
+From here there’s a path up the hill, it’s about a 20-minute walk.
+There’s often no one around to collect the entry fee.
+A motor-rickshaw from Dàměnglóng is ¥10.